-Attorneys on the Spencer Fane Environmental Litigation team have decades of experience representing clients in the natural resources and environmental fields, including extensive trial experience.
-Drawing on this background, we understand the bigger picture of how environmental challenges can affect clients’ broader business operations.
+Attorneys on the Spencer Fane Environmental Litigation team have decades of experience representing clients throughout the United States in all types of traditional and cutting-edge environmental litigation.
+Drawing on this background, our attorneys understand the bigger picture of how environmental challenges can affect clients’ broader business interests.
+We recognize that environmental cases require incisive and innovative analysis of ambiguous laws, contradictory regulations, and conflicting legal precedents.

-The Spencer Fane Environmental Litigation attorneys are active participants in the American Bar Association Section of Environment, Energy, and Resources (SEER); the Colorado Mining Association; the Colorado Oil and Gas Association; the Rocky Mountain Mineral Law Foundation; and the Environmental Law Section of the Colorado Bar Association.
+The Spencer Fane Environmental Litigation attorneys are active participants in the American Bar Association, including the Section of Environment, Energy, and Resources (SEER), the Litigation Section, the Toxic Tort and Insurance Section, and more.
+Litigators in the group also belong to a wide cross section of state and local bar and trade associations including the Colorado Mining Association; the Colorado Oil and Gas Association; the Rocky Mountain Mineral Law Foundation; and many more.

 - Superfund: Have represented several oil and gas and mining companies at sites in Colorado related to compliance with Superfund-based removal and remedial actions initiated by the U.S. Environmental Protection Agency.